Compare Cheap Auto Insurance in South Carolina

 |---|---|---|

-Cheapest Car Insurance in South Carolina for Teen Drivers: Southern Farm Bureau
+Cheapest Car Insurance in South Carolina for Teen Drivers: South Carolina Farm Bureau

-Southern Farm Bureau offers the cheapest teen auto insurance in South Carolina, on average, at $3,096 annually, which is 42 percent cheaper than the state average of $5,331.
 Teens pay more for auto insurance than other age groups but can save money by taking advantage of discounts and being added to a family policy.
-Auto-Owners and Travelers also have below-average rates for this category.
+Auto-Owners and USAA also have below-average rates for this category.

 | Provider | Annual With Teen Driver | Monthly With Teen Driver |